HerrSchtevie/Journals-of-Jyggalag/README.md

 - Check your install directory for errors.
 - Ensure all prerequisites are installed correctly.
 - Visit the Wabbajack Discord or GitHub Issues page for assistance.
-- Rebuild your DynDOLOD output if visual errors occur.

 ## 🤝 Credits & Permissions

 - **Biggie Boss:** Creator of NGVO graphics overhauls
-- **Akzar-dev:** Creator of Licentia Next, whose README inspired this format.
-- **ArnoldDP:** Creator of OStim Community Modlist, whose structure inspired parts of this README.
 - **Various mod authors:** For quest mods, overhauls, and graphical enhancements.
 - **Wabbajack Team:** For providing the tools to distribute this list.